markqvist/RNode_Firmware/README.md

 The 3D-printable object files, mechanical design, illustrations and related material, and all guide and photo material is released under a **Creative Commons - Attribution - Noncommercial - Share Alike 4.0** license.

-Permission is hereby granted to use the RNode Firmware in *binary form from this repository* for any and all purposes, ***so long as no payment or compensation is charged or received for such distribution or use***.
+Permission is hereby granted to use the RNode Firmware in *binary form from this repository* for any and all purposes, ***so long as none of the attributions, credits and donation addresses are changed***.
 Binary copies of the firmware obtained from this repository (or via the `rnodeconf` utility) are explicitly licensed under these conditions.

 If you distribute or modify this work, you **must** adhere to the terms of the GPLv3, including, but not limited to, providing up-to-date source code upon distribution, displaying appropriate copyright and license notices in prominent positions of all conveyed works, and making users aware of their rights to the software under the GPLv3.

-If you want to charge money (or similar) or receive compensation for providing the firmware to others, use the firmware in your own commercial products, or make and sell RNodes, you simplify commercial deployment by purchasing a commercial license, which is cheap and easy.

-I provide a range of convenient tools and resources for anyone who wants commercially produce RNodes or provide services based on RNode, so just get in [contact with me](https://unsigned.io/contact/) to get started.